LilianBernot/TP_optim/README.md

 - changed read and write : replace fread/fwrite calls for single bytes with block reads and writes.
 These reduce the number of system calls.
 - Loop up : use block read instead of byte by byte.
 - Btter malloc : improve how they are given.
+- Parallelization : the transfo loop is parallelized with OMP.